Best USB Sticks for Nalbantov Floppy Disk Emulators

 What’s Wrong with Cheap USB Sticks?

 The Nalbantov emulator reads data with precise timing.
 Budget USB sticks use slow or inconsistent controllers that buffer data poorly or drop sectors under continuous reads.
 Even if they work at first, playback glitches or file-read errors often appear later.
-I’ve had several customers where their USB stick worked for weeks, and then suddenly individual “virtual disks” would corrupt and become unreadable.
+I’ve had several customers whose USB sticks worked for weeks, and then suddenly individual “virtual disks” would corrupt and become unreadable.

 And of course, they might simply be built poorly.
 Below, you can see a USB stick that was struck laterally by a pianist.
 The solder joint snapped right off!
 That is an inconvenience easily avoided by a good-quality, low-profile USB stick.